ACantu33/biol1555-final-project/README.md

 ```{Julia}
 julia extraction_visulaization.jl
 ```
-This script reads in a Text File containing the BLAST results for a given population, parses a specific set of data, restructures it, and sends requests to the Plotly API to visualize the restructured data.
+This script reads in a text file containing the BLAST results for a given population, parses a specific set of data, restructures it, and sends requests to the Plotly API to visualize the restructured data.

 The script performs 5 main functions:
-1) For a given population (data stored in the Text File), determine the microbial species present within each sample.
+1) For a given population (data stored in the text file), determine the microbial species present within each sample.
 ```{Julia}
 species_sample = clean(extract(open(data_file)))
 ```